|

 8A

-Brandon Freeley, Lockport - 3 interceptions (second player in 8A playoff
+Brandon Freeley, Lockport - 3 interceptions (second player in 8A playoff history)

 Brandon Freeley, Lockport - 1 INT returned for TD